 They are fantastic for their anti-inflammatory properties, adding dietary fiber, and helping your body recover after a hard workout.

-Another option to easily get your daily dose of greens is adding a tablespoon of organic daily greens powder directly into your after workout smoothie.
+Another option to easily get your daily dose of greens is adding a tablespoon of organic daily greens powder (affiliate link) directly into your after workout smoothie.

 If a green smoothie is not your thing, use berries, like on our healthy frozen berries smoothie, which also has plenty of antioxidants like vitamin c.